Pitts Special 70 Years and Counting

-Curtis Pitts began the design of a single-seat aerobatic biplane in 1943.
-The design has been refined continuously since the prototype first flew in September 1944; however, the current Pitts S2 still remains quite close to the original in concept and in design.
+Curtis Pitts started designing a single-seat aerobatic biplane in 1943.
+Although the design has been continuously refined since the prototype's first flight in September 1944, the current Pitts S-2 remains very similar to the original in both concept and design.

-Several of the aircraft that Curtis Pitts built had a picture of a skunk on them and were called "Stinkers".
-After she bought it, aerobatic performer Betty Skelton called the second aircraft that Curtis built, "Lil' Stinker".
-The prototype S-2, which was the first two-seat Pitts, was "Big Stinker", the prototype Model 11 (later called S1-11B) was "Super Stinker", and the prototype Model 12 was the "Macho Stinker".
+Many of the aircraft constructed by Curtis Pitts featured a skunk illustration and were named "Stinkers."
+Aerobatic performer Betty Skelton named the second aircraft built by Curtis "Lil' Stinker" after purchasing it.
+The prototype S-2, the first two-seat Pitts, was dubbed "Big Stinker."
+The prototype Model 11, later known as S1-11B, was called "Super Stinker," and the prototype Model 12 was named "Macho Stinker."

-In 1972, the US Aerobatic Team won the World Championships flying only Pitts biplanes.
+In 1972, the U.S. Aerobatic Team secured victory at the World Championships using exclusively Pitts biplanes.

-Curtis Pitts died in 2005 at age 89.
-At the time of his death, he was working with Steen on the prototype of the new Pitts Model 14, a brand new, two-seat biplane designed for unlimited aerobatics powered by the 400 hp Vedeneyev M14P radial engine.
+Curtis Pitts passed away in 2005 at the age of 89.
+When he died, he was collaborating with Steen on the prototype of the new Pitts Model 14, a completely new two-seat biplane designed for unlimited aerobatics and equipped with the 400 hp Vedeneyev M14P radial engine.

 Pitts Model 14

-The current inverted flat spin world record is 98 set on March 20, 2016 by air show performer Spencer Suderman over Yuma, Arizona.
-Suderman flew the Sunbird S-1x, a Lycoming IO-540-powered experimental variant of the Pitts S1.
-The maneuver began from 24,500' over the Yuma Proving Grounds and was recovered at 2,000' AGL.
-The previous world record for the number of consecutive turns in a flat spin was 81 also set by Spencer Suderman on March 13, 2014 in a Pitts S2-B from 23,000 ft altitude over the Naval Air Facility El Centro.
+The world record for an inverted flat spin stands at 98 rotations, accomplished by air show performer Spencer Suderman on March 20, 2016, over Yuma, Arizona.
+Suderman flew the Sunbird S-1x, an experimental variant of the Pitts S1 equipped with a Lycoming IO-540 engine.
+The maneuver commenced at an altitude of 24,500 feet above the Yuma Proving Grounds and ended at 2,000 feet AGL.
+The previous record for consecutive turns in a flat spin was 81, also achieved by Spencer Suderman on March 13, 2014, in a Pitts S2-B from an altitude of 23,000 feet over the Naval Air Facility El Centro.

-Currently in addition to many privately owned Pitts S-1 and S-2’s South Africa also has two well-known Pitts aerobatic teams, The Goodyear Eagles and Team Torre.
-Many of the top aerobatic pilots in the country have cut their aerobatic teeth on these machines and still fly them from time to time on the airshow circuit around Southern Africa.
+In South Africa, alongside numerous privately owned Pitts S-1 and S-2 aircraft, there are two renowned Pitts aerobatic teams: the Goodyear Eagles and Team Torre.
+Many of the nation's leading aerobatic pilots have honed their skills on these aircraft and continue to fly them occasionally at airshows throughout Southern Africa.

 Single Seat Variants